Etyre/Engineered-Efficacy-/Intentionality-and-Productivity-system.md

 ###Agitation and Aversion

+[This feels like a big one that I'll have to untangle.]

+In my experience, aversions are by far the dominating factor in my personal productivity.
+When I don't have any aversions, I can pretty easily get into a state of clipping rapidly through tasks, flowing from one thing to another, for hours at a time.
+Life feels smooth, and action is efficient.
+But if I have even one aversion, to something that I think I should do, in the mix, it acts as a sort of speed bump, slowing everything down, as I take (rationalized) actions that divert me from the aversive stimulus, instead of moving getting things done as efficiently and effectively as possible.

+An aversion is any

+But aversion itself is a broad category.
+There are a number of phenomena that result in aversion-behvior, each of which have distinct structure and underlying mechanisms.

+- Motivational knots
+- Raw hedonics
+- Ambiguity aversion
+- Raw agitation

 ####When I feel agitated, feel into my body

 When I feel agitated, I note this in my log, and just stay with the sensation.
 Just staying with it might cause the feeling to decrease, or it might not, and there might be additional steps, like doing Focusing, or going to exercise to vent the energy.
 But first and foremost, I log it, and stay with the sensation.